Colored Stallings graphs and Counterexamples to Stallings equalizer conjecture: Introduction

 and each generator $x_i$ gives one loop at $c_0$ and one loop at $c_i$.
 Thus the graph has $n$ vertices and

 positive oriented edges.
 Its rank is therefore

-\textbf{Organization of this paper. } In Section \ref{s:2} we introduce colored \(X\)-graphs and prove the telescoping criterion.
-In Section \ref{s:3} we prove injectivity of the square construction by a Stallings graph argument.
-In Section \ref{s:4} we construct the counterexamples.
-Section \ref{s:5} records non-injective variants, and Section \ref{s:6} states a possible corrected bound.
+\textbf{Organization of the paper.} In Section~\ref{s:2}, we recall the Stallings-graph formalism and introduce colored Stallings graphs.
+We prove the key embedding criterion which detects free factors of equalizers.
+In Section~\ref{s:3}, we construct the homomorphisms used in the main example and prove, by an explicit Stallings-graph argument, that they are injective.
+In Section~\ref{s:4}, we build the colored Stallings graphs \(\Gamma_n\), compute the rank of the subgroups they represent, and prove Theorem~\ref{thm:main}.
+Section~\ref{s:5} records stabilized variants in which one or both homomorphisms are allowed to be non-injective.
+Finally, Section~\ref{s:6} proposes a possible sharp upper bound suggested by the examples constructed here.